 In impro, we learn how to make connections – not only with other people but also with the surrounding environment.
 We learn how to visualize the place where we are, how to work together with that place and its emotional heritage.
 Sometimes it is better to just see things and show them to the public than actually state what they are and where you are.

-One of my favorite improv lessons was connected to status or learning what the different statuses of a person can be.
-And the funniest part is that people actually enjoy when you play a status that is not typical for his/her character.
+One of my favorite principles of improvisation is connected to status or learning what the different statuses of a person can be.
+And the funniest part is that people actually enjoy it when you play a status that is not typical for his/her character.
 For example, a cleaning lady in the office acts like a boss and the boss is a really mild person, afraid to share his opinion.
 The most useful thing for me was to realize that you can change your status and control it, so that it works for you.
 While presenting in front of a big audience, for instance, or talking with important clients you have to hold the high status, so that they appreciate you and are willing to listen to you.
 It is not the same when you talk to your friends or colleagues.
 There are number of statuses, but the thing is that each status has something positive in it and it is hard to learn how to communicate in positive manner with every status.

 The final and most important principle of improvisation or as I call it the “BIG Mantra” is Yes, And…!